 Climate Change Tip 11:

 Buy Local Produce

 Aside from reducing carbon emissions associated with shipping, why buy locally produced, in season produce?
 Answer: The local economy is supported, beneficial soil practices are more likely to be used on small farms, and eating more produce contributes to less unhealthy consumption of processed food.
 Even better, plant your own vegetable garden!

 At some point more of us will start flying again.
 With emissions projected to triple by 2050, no other human activity emits as much over a shorter period of time as aviation.
 And, the CO2 is injected directly into the atmosphere where it is the most damaging!
 So, try to reduce short haul and connecting flights which are the most polluting.
 Flying economy on long distance one way flights is the most efficient.
 Offset projects must be real, verifiable, enforceable, and permanent.
 Scams abound but ethical sites like carbonfootprint.com have a carbon offset portfolio along with a carbon footprint calculator.

 Climate Change Tip 13:

 Automobiles are one of the top emitters of greenhouse gases.
 Drive less by walking more, taking public transportation, carpooling, biking, and combining errands.
 Avoid unnecessary braking or acceleration and use cruise control on long trips.
 Be sure your tires are properly inflated.
-Consider purchasing a hybrid or electric vehicle but be sure to factor in the greenhouse gas emissions from the production as well as the operation of the car you are considering.
+Consider purchasing a hybrid or electric vehicle.
+A large selection of electric cars is coming onto the market and attractive rebates are making them less of a novelty that only the affluent can afford.

 Climate Change Tip 14: